 The real threat to the cassowary

-The true threat to the cassowary is feral pigs.
-Pigs are in fact, the biggest danger to cassowaries.
 Unfortunately, they are destructive to the habitat of the rainforest.
-They are not native to the rainforest and most people perceive them as pests.
+They are not native to the rainforest, and most people perceive them as pests.
 They eat cassowary chicks and steal their eggs.
-This is devastating not only for the cassowary kingdom but the rainforest too.
+This is devastating not only for the cassowary species but the whole Daintree Rainforest.
 Human efforts are investigating how the pig infestation can be solved to help ensure their survival.

 The cassowary eats cassowary plums or grey milkwood.
-These fruits are golf-ball-sized smooth purple fruits that drop onto the floor.
+These fruits are golf-ball-sized, smooth purple fruits that drop onto the floor.
 They have gentle digestive systems and can hold these fruits for up to 10 hours.
 They excrete these seeds, which then fall to the ground and grow into trees.

 They live in harmony with the Daintree Rainforest.
 The survival of the rainforest is dependent on these magnificent creatures.